First impression was not good

 7. Chaperones are required to be present with all children under the age of 18 throughout the premise at all times.

 This brought me to the bottom of the page.
-I had yet to find the hours of the gym, but I was pretty convinced that the Hilton Karom Fairlawn Hotel & Suites has had serious problems in the past with parties, alcohol, and general mayhem, which might not be the first thing you want your guests to know about upon entering your establishment.
+I had yet to find the gym’s hours, but I was pretty convinced that the Hilton Karom Fairlawn Hotel & Suites has had serious problems in the past with parties, alcohol, and general mayhem, which might not be the first thing your guests want to know upon entering your establishment.

 Maybe don’t lead with your aggressive conduct policy.
-It didn’t exactly leave me with a sense of comfort or assurance that I would be getting a good night’s sleep.
+It didn’t exactly comfort me or assure me that I would be getting a good night’s sleep.

-I flipped the page over to find the hours of operation for the restaurant and lounge, information on daily housekeeping (there is none), and nothing more.
+I flipped the page to find the restaurant and lounge’s hours of operation, information on daily housekeeping (there is none), and nothing more.

-The desk clerk handed me a single sheet of paper when I arrived containing a conduct policy and restaurant hours.
+When I arrived, the desk clerk handed me a single sheet of paper containing a conduct policy and restaurant hours.

-I eventually found the hours of the gym posted on the door of the gym, which is the second best place to post those hours, and the bed was exceedingly comfortable, so I got two excellent nights of sleep.
+I eventually found the gym’s hours posted on the door, which is the second-best place to post them.
+The bed was exceedingly comfortable, so I got two excellent nights of sleep.

 My stay at the Hilton in Akron, Ohio, turned out just fine, which was not what they led me to expect when I arrived.